gtarnovan/simple_audit/README.markdown

 # SimpleAudit

 Simple auditing solution for ActiveRecord models.
+Provides an easy way of creating audit logs for complex model associations.
+Instead of storing audits for all data aggregated by the audited model, you can specify a serializable representation of the model.

+  * a helper method is provided to easily display the audit log
+  * the Audit object provides a #delta method which computs the differences between two audits

 # Installation & Configuration